jdpolakoff/sampleteach/readme2.md

 ## What does that mean?

 All we're talking about is how JavaScript allows us to share code among objects.
+It's a fairly simple concept with a fancy name.

-## Why is that important?
+## Why is prototypal inheritance important?

-By taking advantage of JavaScript's prototypal inheritance, we can:
+It allows us to:

 1) Write less code.
 2) Write code that is better-organized and more maintainable for other developers.